cbgaindia/budget-basics/union-budget.rst

 * Public Account: The Public Account was constituted under Article 266(1) of the Constitution of India.
 Certain transactions, other than the normal receipts and expenditure of Government which are reported in the Consolidated Fund, enter Government accounts.
 Government acts more as a banker in case of these other transactions, for instance, the provident funds, small savings collections, other deposits, etc. The money received from such transactions is kept in the Public Account and the related disbursements are also made from there.
 Funds kept in the Public Account do not belong to the Government, and the Government needs to pay back this money at some point of time to the persons and authorities who deposited them.
 Parliamentary authorisation for payments from the Public Account is, therefore, not required.

-What are the components of the Consolidated Fund of India?
+What are the Components of the Consolidated Fund of India?
 ----------------------------------------------------------

 The Consolidated Fund has Revenue and Capital Account which differ from each other based on assets generated or liabilities incurred.
 There are expenditures and receipts under both accounts.